 When alcohol intoxication is to blame for an accident, the police report may serve as valuable evidence for proving liability.
 This is particularly true if the motorist at-fault was arrested for DWI.
 According to the Missouri Department of Transportation, a person with blood alcohol content level of .08 or higher who is operating a vehicle is generally considered to be a drunk driver.
 Should a motorist be tested for suspicion of alcohol-impairment, either through a breath test or blood test, the result is often listed on the police report.
 Records of the at-fault driver’s arrest and conviction for DWI can also be helpful in proving liability.

 While it may seem easy, proving liability in drunk driving accidents can be complicated.
 Therefore, it may benefit those who are considering such action to seek legal counsel and representation.
-An attorney may advise them of their rights and options, and guide them through the process.
+An auto accident attorney in Kansas City may advise them of their rights and options, and guide them through the process.